blitline-dev/blitline-dev.github.io/articles/metadata.md

 <br/>

 While the above setting will read/export metadata, by default Blitline strips out metadata when saving a file.
-So, if you are interested in metadata,  it is often desireable to add:
+So, if you are interested in metadata,  it is often desirable to add:

 <br/>